johnhansen97/kc-summer-2018/README.md

 [<img src="icon.png" align="right" />](https://www.emojione.com/)

-# KC Summer 2018 Todo List
+# Kansas City Todo List
 > A collection of things to do in Kansas City